AustinWise/MastodonPulumi/README.md

 1. In GCP Console:
    1. Create a project
+   2. Enable these APIs:
+      1. Cloud DNS
+      2. Compute
+      3. Kubernetes
-   2. Register a domain name, or at least delegate the zone to GCP
+   3. Register a domain name, or at least delegate the zone to GCP
 2. Create a send-grid account and set it up with your domain above

 Once you have setup your project, clone this repo and